 top of page

-Adaptive Anxiety Therapy Homework Page
+Adaptive Anxiety Therapy (AAT)

 Welcome to the Adaptive Anxiety Therapy (AAT) homework site.
 Adaptive Anxiety Therapy is an advanced form of Cognitive Behavioral Therapy that focuses on modifying harmful beliefs and behaviors to help clients become better adapted to the experience of chronic anxiety.